Direct Access for Answers to Conjunctive Queries with Aggregation: Introduction

 Now, suppose that we would like to count the goals per sponsorship and player.
 In standard CQ notation (e.g., Cohen et al.~\cite{10.1145/1219092.1219093}), we can phrase this query as follows.

-Here, the variables $p$, $c$, and $o$ are treated as the \e{grouping variables} (rather than free variables), where each combination of values defines a group of tuples over $(p,c,o,g,t)$ and $\aggcount()$ simply counts the tuples in the group.
+Here, the free variables $c$, $o$, and $p$ are treated as the \e{grouping variables}, where each combination of values defines a group of tuples over $(c,o,p,g,t)$ and $\aggcount()$ simply counts the tuples in the group.
 Again, we would like to answer this query via direct access.
 This introduces two challenges.
 The first challenge is \e{aggregate construction}: when we access a tuple using $S$, the aggregate value should be quickly produced as well.
-The second challenge is \e{ordering by aggregation}: how can we incorporate the aggregation in the lexicographic order of the answers, if so desired by the query?
-As an example, we may wish to order the answers first by $c$, then by $\aggcount()$, and then by $o$.
+The second challenge is \e{ordering by aggregation}: how can we incorporate the aggregation in the lexicographic order of the answers if so desired by the query?
+As an example, we may wish to order the answers first by $c$, then by $\aggcount()$, and then by $o$ and $p$; in this case, we would phrase the head accordingly as $Q_2(c,\aggcount(),o,p)$.

 As previously done in the context of algorithms for aggregate queries~\cite{DBLP:journals/vldb/ReS09,DBLP:journals/tods/KhamisCMNNOS20}, we also study a semiring alternative to the above formalism of aggregate queries.
-Specifically, we can adopt the well-known framework of \e{provenance semiring}~\cite{10.1145/1265530.1265535} and phrase the query as an ordinary CQ with the annotation carrying the aggregate value (number of goals in our example).
-To design random-access evaluation, we found it more elegant, general, and insightful to support annotation rather than SQL-like aggregate functions.
-For illustration, we can phrase $Q_2$ as the following query.
+Specifically, we can adopt the well-known framework of \e{provenance semiring} of Green, Karvounarakis, and Tannen~\cite{10.1145/1265530.1265535} and phrase the query as an ordinary CQ with the annotation carrying the aggregate value (e.g., the number of goals in our example).
+To reason about random-access evaluation, we found it more elegant, general, and insightful to support CQs over annotated databases rather than SQL-like aggregate functions.
+For illustration, we can phrase the above aggregate query $Q_2$ as the following CQ $Q_3$, but for a database that is annotated using a specific commutative semiring.